-Private Land elk hunting opportunities
+Private land elk hunting opportunities available in Sublette County

 by Wyoming Game & Fish

 An HMA is composed of one or more large ranches that enter into an agreement with the Wyoming Game & Fish Department to allow free hunting access.
 The Department takes on the responsibility of managing the hunters by giving out permission slips to eligible hunters.
-Permission must be obtained prior to hunting.
+Permission slips must be obtained prior to hunting.

-Funding for the Access Program comes from several sources.
-When sportspersons purchase a conservation stamp, $2.50 goes to the Access Program.
-Another main source is donations made to the Access Yes program either through a direct donation or when sportspersons purchase or apply for licenses.
+Funding for the Access Yes program comes from several sources.
+When sportspersons purchase a conservation stamp, $2.50 goes to the program.
+Another main source is donations made to the Departmentís Access Yes program either through a direct donation or when sportspersons purchase or apply for licenses.
 When anyone purchases or applies for a license, they have the option of including a donation to Access Yes, which goes directly to and can only be used for purchasing easements for both Hunter Management and Walk-in Areas.
 "In essence, Access Yes donations provide public hunting and fishing access onto private and land-locked public lands," says Matt Buhler, Statewide Access Coordinator for the Wyoming Game and Fish Department.
 The remaining budget is made up of Game & Fish general funds.

 Information on all Hunter Management Areas is available through the Internet at: http://gf.state.wy.us/ under the PLPW Access Program.
 Interested people can also contact the Regional Access Coordinator, Dan Smith in Cody, at 307-527-7322 ext.
 27 or the Statewide Access Coordinator, Matt Buhler in Casper, at 307-473-3428.